Ireland saver: is EUR500 or EUR1,000/month enough for retirement?

 Retirement years (ages 66-90)

-Retirement spending is modeled as a single monthly budget, topped up by the State Pension entry.
-The guardrail is the 60-month reserve: if the variant's Safe/mo is above your planned spending, the plan survives with a cushion; if it is below, you are spending too much for the modeled saving effort and return environment.
+Retirement spending is planned as a single monthly budget, topped up by the State Pension entry.
+The guardrail is the 60-month reserve: if the variant's Safe/mo is above your planned spending, the plan survives with a cushion; if it is below, you are spending too much for the saving effort and return environment used here.
 Even the pessimistic EUR1,000 path lands with roughly EUR240k (~6.5 years of expenses), so treat that as a resilience cushion for rent inflation and care risk rather than assuming you should spend or gift it all.
+When an upside case finishes with a very large buffer, read that as room for later-life rent, care, accessibility, or family-support costs rather than as a prediction that you will leave a decade-plus pile untouched.

 Personalise it